bjones1/CodeChat/README.rst

 Recent changes
 ==============
+- Current version

+  - Used ``..`` instead of marker to indent comments, producing cleaner reST.
+  - Split CodeToRest into CodeToRest, CodeToRestSphinx modules.
 - 17-Jan-2014:

   - Added a status bar to report build status, allowing the user to hide the build output window.